Ajay Data: Ajay Data @ ICANN

-He is co-chair of ICANN Neo Brahmi Generation Panel.
+He wass co-chair of ICANN Neo Brahmi Generation Panel.
 He was EAI Coordinator in UASG.TECH and Member of ISPCP Constituency.
 He is also member of Expert Panel for Root Zone LGR application.
 He has been appointed (first Indian) for ccNSO Council by NOMCOM for the term to start from Oct 2018.
 In March 2020 results were announced by UASG where he was unopposed elected chairman for UASG for 2021 to 2023.

 Other Associations

-Data has been part of RITEG (Rajasthan IT Entrepreuners Group),Founder & President TiE Rajasthan, Founder President YEO Jaipur (now known as EO), Nasscom, Data Security Council of India, Jaipur Citizen Forum, Advisory board of AIESEC, board member of Faculty of Management Studies (Poddar College) - Rajasthan University, Mentor in Rajasthan Venture Capital Fund, PHD Chamber of Commerce & Industry - Rajasthan, Chamber of Commerce & Industry, FICCI - Rajasthan.
+Data has been part of RITEG (Rajasthan IT Entrepreuners Group), Founder & President TiE Rajasthan, Founder President YEO Jaipur (now known as EO), Nasscom, Data Security Council of India, Jaipur Citizen Forum, Advisory board of AIESEC, board member of Faculty of Management Studies (Poddar College) - Rajasthan University, Mentor in Rajasthan Venture Capital Fund, PHD Chamber of Commerce & Industry - Rajasthan, Chamber of Commerce & Industry, FICCI - Rajasthan.
 Member - Rajasthan Angel Investors Network (RAIN).

 He was part of a business delegation led by the Prime Minister of India Manmohan Singh.